Alloy Artifacts

 Adjustable Wrenches

-Currently we don't have any KTC-branded adjustable wrenches to display, but we're adding this section to discuss some puzzling questions about whether KTC used in-house or contract production for these tools during the mid 1950s to 1980s time frame.
+Adjustable wrenches were an important product for KTC, and we are planning to present several examples to show the development and evolution of these tools.
+But first we want to discuss some puzzling questions about whether KTC used in-house or contract production for these tools during the mid 1950s to 1980s time frame.

 In 1954 KTC received JIS certificate 3523 for adjustable wrenches at its Oike (Nakagocho) factory, and in late 1964 JIS 3523 was transferred to the new factory at Fushimi-ku.